NateDogg1232/NBC/readme.md

   .osbyte {whatever value you want to send to the OS}
   .targetarch {your target architecture ID}
   ```
+  - Optional directives:
+    - `.define {name} {value}`
+      - Defines a constant which will be replaced as the file is processed
+    - `.pagesave {label}`
+      - Saves a page of RAM as readonly data

   - Labels are denoted as such
     ```asm
     :label